Subscription Modal Banner

 When it comes to finances, a certified public accountant (CPA) will make sure that you stay current with the laws regarding business taxation.
 They will teach you the basics of computing and filing your business taxes, maximizing tax deductions, and improving the way you archive your tax-related documents

-7. Choose the Best Name for Your Small Business
+Step 7: Choose the Best Name for Your Small Business

 Once you've come up with at least three potential names for your business, verify if it's trademarked or if another business is already using it.
 If there's none, register your business name with the Department of Trade and Industry (DTI) if you're a sole proprietor.

-8. Build Your Brand Identity
+Step 8.
+Build Your Brand Identity

 Familiarity builds affinity.
 Aside from a catchy business name, you have to make sure that your brand’s identity resonates with your target audience.
+Are you going to be a fun family brand like Jollibee or a chic and stylish icon like Sunnies?

-Nevertheless, here are the elements that will help you forge your brand identity.
+Here are the elements that will help you forge your brand identity.

 • Logo - It’s the face of your business, so it must be easily recognizable.
 It can be a logotype (e.g. Coca-Cola, CNN, Disney, and Google) or a logomark (e.g. Apple’s bitten apple icon, Nike’s swoosh, or Starbucks’ two-tailed mermaid).

 • Language - Your choice of words is a giveaway of your brand’s personality, mood, and tone.
 Going full English may mean that your brand has aspirational or premium values.
-Taglish, on the other hand, may mean that your business has a relaxed tone.
-Most of the time, pure Tagalog and a few colloquialisms may show that your brand is grounded and in touch with the common people.
+Taglish, on the other hand, indicates that your business has a relaxed tone.
+Most of the time, pure Tagalog and a few colloquialisms show that your brand is grounded and in touch with the common people.

 • Colors - Customers are heavily dependent on visuals.
 Colors are good visual aids, as they convey feelings and emotions and strengthen brand associations.

 • Typeface - Your choice of typeface also determines the personality of your brand.
-Serif fonts, such as Garamond and Times New Roman, may show that your brand is formal, regal, or premium.
+Serif fonts, such as Garamond and Times New Roman, show that your brand is formal, regal, or premium.
 Sans serif fonts, which include Helvetica and Arial, are safe choices for businesses with straightforward offerings (think IKEA).
 On the other hand, rounded and curly fonts may mean that your business is chill, light, and fun.

-9. Apply for Licenses and Permits
+Step 9: Apply for Licenses and Permits

 • Barangay clearance issued by the barangay hall